-6 Members of the authority (at least one of whom must be a member of the Cabinet).
+Six Members of the authority (at least one of whom must be a Member of the Cabinet).

-The Committee will, subject to paragraph 6.15, appoint officers to those senior posts referred to in the Officers Employment Procedure Rules; and determine the conditions of employment (including variations to fixed term contracts) of such officers under the Officer Employment Procedure Rules.
+The Committee will, subject to paragraph 6.15, appoint officers to those senior posts referred to in the Officer Employment Procedure Rules and determine the conditions of employment of such officers under the Officer Employment Procedure Rules.
 The Committee will act as the Council's Remuneration Committee under delegated powers.